How to Furnish An Airbnb Rental (the short answer)

-- Empty all of your cupboard.
+- Empty all of your cupboards.
 Then with a sponge and hot water with some detergent wipe down all of the surfaces.
 Then do it again.
 And then again.
 Rinse and repeat (literally) until all of the jam stains, food markings, et al, are removed.
-They’ll smell great, feel great and look great.
+They’ll smell great, feel great, and look great.
 Keep in mind too that guests do check these areas.

 - Deep clean your fridge freezer: This means you remove everything, scrub down with hot water; open the seal and remove all of the debris and old food.
-Them leave baking soda and some sliced lemons in a bowel of water to create a pleasent odor.
+Them leave baking soda and some sliced lemons in a bowl of water to create a pleasant odor.

 - Oven: Clean the oven every time.
-You can buy a kit which seals your oven shelves in a bag over night and removes all of the dried on waste easily.
+You can buy a kit that seals your oven shelves in a bag overnight and removes all of the dried on waste easily.
 Remember: Your guests will want a spotless oven, so make the effort to make it look nice.
-(However take care as these use dangerous chemicals).
+(However, take care as these use dangerous chemicals).

 - Cooker Hood: If you have an extractor fan or similar, ensure these are regularly cleaned.
 Soapy hot water will do the job, or something stronger like WD40 (in the UK) to eat through the greece.
 Remember, these are very visible things in your kitchen, so they need to look good.